mrgrain/jsii-struct-builder/README.md

 base.omit('sampleCode', 'projenrcTs', 'projenrcTsOptions');
 ```

-Or you can mix on `ProjenStruct` with another:
+Or you can mix in a `ProjenStruct` with another:

 ```ts
 const foo = new ProjenStruct(project, { name: 'Foo' });